 George word Clooney.

-The Attribute criterion only looks at attributes you have placed in the searchableAttributes (also referred to as AttributesToIndex).
+The Attribute criterion only considers attributes you have placed in the searchableAttributes (also referred to as AttributesToIndex).
 Additionally, attributes at the top of the

-There is also an importance to the ordering of the matches within the attribute itself.
+There is also an importance to the order of the matches within the attribute itself.
 If you have selected

-ordered, we’ll rank higher those objects whose matched words are closer to the beginning of a given attribute.
+ordered, records whose matched words are closer to the beginning of a given attribute will be ranked higher.
 For example, words in position 2 of an attribute are ranked higher than words in position 5.
 If not

 ordered, the position of the word is not taken into account.